sourcegraph/careers/job-descriptions/product-manager.md

 - Our product has [extremely high engagement](https://engineeringblog.yelp.com/2019/11/winning-the-hackathon-with-sourcegraph.html) relative to most products (especially enterprise products).
 We get enormous amounts of user feedback from our unusually thoughtful user base.
 - Our developers use the product, so they care deeply about product matters.
 You won't be fighting apathy.

-Review our [roadmap](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit) to understand how our engineering team is organized and our [OKRs](https://about.sourcegraph.com/company/okrs) to understand the goals you will be helping drive.
+Our [public roadmap](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit) shows the product priorities for each engineering team and we use [OKRs](https://about.sourcegraph.com/company/okrs) to communicate company goals for each quarter.

 #### Responsibilities